Causes of Childhood Disorders

 Diagnosing Childhood Disorders

-Several assessments need to be done in order to diagnose childhood disorders.
-These assessments form part of a comprehensive approach, and include:
+Professionals need to conduct several assessments to diagnose childhood disorders.
+These assessments, which experts view as part of a comprehensive approach, include:

-• Observation: Parents, teachers, and caregivers need to observe the child so that they can give health professionals information on the child’s behavior both at home and at school.
+• Observation: Parents, teachers, and caregivers need to observe the child so they can provide health professionals with information on the child’s behavior both at home and at school.

-• Collaboration: Collaboration between families, teachers, and mental health practitioners is needed to better understand and determine the needs of the child.
+• Collaboration: Collaboration among families, teachers, and mental health practitioners is needed to understand better and determine a child’s needs.

 Treating Childhood Disorders